Photo: Getty Images

 What if my fiancé and I already live together?

 Upgrades & Extras: Think of this as an opportunity to upgrade some of the stuff you've been "making do" with.
 You could ask for beyond-the-basic dishes, a full set of matching wineglasses, the juicer you didn't want to fork over the cash for, or a fancy vacuum.
-Plus, there are also those items which you'll always need more of in the future, like extra towels and sheets.
+Plus, there are also those items that you'll always need more of in the future, like extra towels and sheets.